mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Touches Second Component)* *"The World-Splitter can do that.
 Not destroy—I don't want to kill millions.
 But REMAKE.
 Reshape.
 Tear down corrupt systems and build better ones.
 Make nobility SERVE instead of rule.
 Make truth MATTER.
 Make my family's sacrifice MEAN SOMETHING.*
 >
 > *(Looks at heroes)* *"You've seen it.
 You KNOW I'm right.
 The kingdoms ARE corrupt.
 The systems ARE broken.
-Justice doesn't exist for people like me, like the Goldshores, like the countless others crushed by power.*
+Justice doesn't exist for people like me, like the Goldshore Keepers, like the countless others crushed by power.*
 >
 > *"I'm going to change that.
 With your help or without it.
 But I'm asking—BEGGING—join me.
 Help me do this RIGHT.
 Help me build something better from the ashes of something rotten.*
 >